edejuan2002/avdm_Competecies/README.md

 ## Acknowledgements

-This codes and materials have been created and developed by the collaborators Eduardo Dejuán Bitria (edejuan2002), Andrea Cera Palatsi (), Andreu Rocamora Martorell () and Judith López Zancajo (Jud0_0).
+This codes and materials have been created and developed by the collaborators Eduardo Dejuán Bitria (edejuan2002), Andreu Rocamora Martorell (AndreuRocamora), Andrea Cera Palatsi () and Judith López Zancajo (Jud0_0).